(Posted June 1, 2026)

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
 If you require accommodation during the interview process, please contact: Morgan Wilson, econ.admin@queensu.ca, 613-533-6000 x75041.

-Applications should include a complete and current curriculum vitae, an unofficial copy of your transcript, a letter of reference from one (1) referee, and any other relevant materials the candidate wishes to submit for consideration (e.g. letter of intent, teaching dossier, experience relevant to the courses, etc.).
-Please arrange to have applications and supporting letters sent directly to (preferably by email).
-When submitting your application package, please use the subject line: “2026–27 Teaching Fellow Application – [FULL NAME]”.
+Applications should include a complete and current curriculum vitae, letters of reference from two (2) referees, and any other relevant materials the candidate wishes to submit for consideration (e.g. letter of intent, teaching dossier, experience relevant to the courses, etc.) When submitting your application package, please use the subject line: “2026–27 Term Adjunct Application – [FULL NAME]”.
 This will help ensure that your materials are properly sorted and not overlooked.
+Please arrange to have applications and supporting letters emailed directly to:

 Morgan Wilson